 Get debt help

-The official receiver (OR) who oversees your bankruptcy may ask that person to give the payments back if:
+The OR may ask that person to return the money, if:

 • You made the payment within the last two years